tardate/LittleArduinoProjects/Electronics101/BJT/CommonEmitterAmplifier/README.md

 CE amplifiers generally have:

 * "modest" gain
-* input impedence of a few kΩ
+* input impedance of a few kΩ
 * inverted output

 Biasing the amplifier aims to place the transistor somewhere in the active region, between cut-off and saturation.